-Krakow (official name - Capitalthe royal city of Krakow) - one of the oldest and most beautiful cities in Poland.
-The city is located on the left bank of the Vistula River and is the administrative center of the province of Malopolska.
+Krakow (the official name is the Royal Capital City of Krakow) is one of the oldest and most beautiful cities in Poland.
+The city is located on the left bank of the Vistula and is the administrative center of the Lesser Poland Voivodeship.

-The story begins with a contemporary Krakowa small settlement, which existed at the famous Wawel Hill, as historians have suggested in the 6-7 th centuries.
-The founder of the city is revered by Polish Prince Krakus, who according to local legend won dwelt in a cave at the foot of Wawel and terrorized the inhabitants of the evil dragon neighborhoods (although versions of who killed the dragon in Polish folklore several Krakus and only one of them).
+The history of modern Krakow begins with a small settlement that existed on the famous Wawel Hill, as historians assume, already in the 6-7th centuries.
+The founder of the city is the Polish prince Krakus, who, according to local legend, defeated an evil dragon who lived in a cave at the foot of Wawel and terrorized the inhabitants of the surrounding area (though there are several versions of who killed the dragon in Polish folklore, and Krakus is only one of them).

-The first written mention of Krakow dated965 year.
-In this period the city was already one of the leading shopping centers in the region and was in the power of the Duke of Bohemia Boleslaw I. About the same about 990 years Krakow came under the control of the Polish Prince Mieszko I (the founder of the Kingdom of Poland from the Piast dynasty).
-In 1000 the city received the status of a bishopric, and in 1038 became the capital of Poland and the main seat of Polish kings.
+The first written records of Krakow date back to 965.
+During this period, the city was already one of the leading trade centers in the region and was ruled by the Duke of Bohemia Boleslav I. Around 990, Krakow came under the control of the Polish prince Mieszko I (founder of the Kingdom of Poland from the Piast dynasty).
+In 1000 the city received the status of a bishopric, and in 1038 it became the capital of Poland and the main residence of Polish kings..

-In 1241 during the Mongol invasionthe city was almost completely destroyed.
-By 1257 Krakow was restored and endowed with the Magdeburg law, thereby obtaining a number of significant rights and privileges, and, as a result, new opportunities and prospects.
-In 1259 Krakow again survived the attack of the Mongols, the result of which was ruined, but quickly recovered.
-The third attack of the Mongols in 1287 (by this time the city was already well fortified) was successfully repulsed.
+In 1241, during the Mongol-Tatar invasion, the city was almost completely destroyed.
+By 1257, Krakow was restored and endowed with the Magdeburg Law, thereby receiving a number of significant rights and privileges and, as a result, new opportunities and prospects.
+In 1259, Krakow again survived the attack of the Mongols, as a result of which it was devastated, but recovered quite quickly.
+The third attack of the Mongols in 1287 (by this time the city was already well fortified) was successfully repulsed..

-The growth and prosperity of the city in the 14th century in many wayscontributed to the Polish king Casimir III the Great.
-In 1364 the Cracow Academy was founded by Casimir III the decree (now Jagiellonian University - one of the oldest in Europe).
-In 1370 Krakow became a member of the Hanseatic League, which is certainly the most favorable impact on the development of crafts and trade.
+The growth and prosperity of the city in the 14th century was largely facilitated by the Polish king Casimir III the Great.
+In 1364, by decree of Casimir III, the Krakow Academy was founded (today the Jagiellonian University is one of the oldest in Europe).
+In 1370, Krakow became a member of the Hanseatic League, which undoubtedly had the most favorable effect on the development of crafts and trade..

-It is turbulent at the background of the general instability,wars and plague outbreaks have stood out for Krakow and 17-18 century.
-After the third partition in 1795 Rzeczpospolita Krakow came under the control of Austria, and in 1809 was conquered by Napoleon, becoming part of the Duchy of Warsaw.
-In 1815, by decision of the Congress of Vienna to Krakow it was declared a "free city», but in 1846 returned under the control of Austria as the administrative center of the Grand Duchy of Krakow.
-The Austrian government was quite loyal, and soon actively developing Krakow became the center of the revival of the Polish culture.
-By the end of the 19th - early 20th century, the city was equipped with water and electrified systems.
-In 1910-1915 gg.
-Krakow and its surrounding suburbs merged into a single administrative unit - Great Krakow.
-At the end of the First World War as a result of the signing of the Treaty of Versailles (1919) Krakow again became part of Poland.
+Krakow also stood out as extremely turbulent against the background of general instability, military conflicts and outbreaks of plague.
+After the third partition in 1795 of the Polish-Lithuanian Commonwealth, Krakow came under Austrian control, and in 1809 it was conquered by Napoleon and became part of the Duchy of Warsaw.
+In 1815, by decision of the Congress of Vienna, Krakow was declared «free city», but already in 1846 it returned under Austrian control as the administrative center of the Grand Duchy of Krakow.
+The Austrian government was quite loyal, and soon actively developing Krakow became the center of the revival of Polish culture.
+By the end of the 19th century and the beginning of the 20th century, the city was equipped with water supply systems and electrified.
+In 1910-1915.
+Krakow and the surrounding suburbs were united into a single administrative unit - Greater Krakow.
+At the end of the First World War, as a result of the signing of the Treaty of Versailles (1919), the city of Krakow again became part of Poland..

-Today, Krakow is a major economic, scientific andcultural center and one of the most popular tourist destinations in Europe.
-Krakow's Historic Centre is included in the UNESCO World Heritage List.
+Today Krakow is a major economic, scientific and cultural center of the country, as well as one of the most popular tourist destinations in Europe.
+The historic center of Krakow is a UNESCO World Heritage Site.